stevenghung/microclimate-dev2ops.github.io/_documentations/mdt-vsc-commands-project.md

 The output is equivalent to the **Build logs** page in Microclimate.

 ### **Hide logs**
-Presents a list of Microclimate project logs that are currently open in the **Output** view.
-Select the logs you wish to hide from that view.
+This command presents a list of Microclimate project logs that are currently open in the **Output** view.
+Select the logs you want to hide from that view.

 ### **Show logs when they change**
 If you want VS Code to bring your logs to the front when they have new output, you can set the following options: